Home > what are seed potatoes

 Choosing the Right Seed Potatoes

-Some popular ones include Russet, Red Bliss, Yukon Gold, and Fingerling potatoes.
-Consider your climate, soil type and intended use when selecting a variety.
-If you live in a warm climate, you can choose a heat-tolerant variety.
+Russet, Red Bliss and Yukon Gold are popular choices.
+You should consider your climate, soil type and intended use.
+For a warm climate, you can choose a heat-tolerant variety.
 For example, the Red LaSoda.
-For a potato salad, the creamy texture and low starch content of Yukon Gold would be more suitable.
+For a potato salad, Yukon Gold would be more suitable.
+It has a creamy texture and low starch content.

 Evaluating Seed Potato Quality